 <application-name>:

 Protocol: “https”

-If this key-value pair is not specified, then the verification will default to http.
-Ensure that you have completed all other configurations required for communicating with the app using SSL.
+If this KVP is not specified, then the verification will default to http.
+Ensure that you have completed all other configurations required for communicating with the app using Secure Socket Layer (SSL).

-For details on requesting and setting up certs, refer here
+For details on requesting and setting up certificates, refer here.

-For best practices on using the certs and providing connection details, refer here
+For best practices on using the certificates and providing connection details, refer here.

-For any queries on SSL, contact the BNSF security team

-NOTE: The pipeline is not responsible for setting up SSL.
-All the SSL and cert configurations need to be done manually.
+Note: The pipeline is not responsible for setting up SSL.
+All the SSL and certificate configurations need to be performed manually.
 Pipeline will only start the application with the parameters provided.
-Applications using self-signed certs will not be supported.
+Applications using self-signed certificates will not be supported.

+Important: Ensure that you have completed all other configurations required to communicate with the application (app) using SSL.

+Certificates - To request and set up certificates, click here.

+Best Practices - For certificate utilization and connection details, click here.

+Queries - Contact the BNSF Security Team for SSL queries.